GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/query/channel-query.md

 #### Parameters

-  - cid: a channel cid.
+  - `cid`: a channel `cid`.
-  - pageSize: a page size for pagination.
+  - `pageSize`: a page size for pagination.
-  - paginationParameter: the pagination configuration.
+  - `paginationParameter`: the pagination configuration.
-  - membersLimit: a number of members for the channel  to be retrieved.
+  - `membersLimit`: a number of members for the channel  to be retrieved.
-  - watchersLimit: a number of watchers for the channel to be retrieved.
+  - `watchersLimit`: a number of watchers for the channel to be retrieved.

 ## Properties